Mann-H-Patel/Mann-H-Patel/README.md

 👋 Hi there!
-I'm Mann PAtel, A passionate BCA student from Ahmedabad,India.
+I'm Mann Patel, A passionate BCA student from Ahmedabad,India.
 I'm currently studying at SilverOak University / SilverOak College Of Computer Application.

 🎯College Semester 1 Result Is 9.47 SPI.